netwerk-digitaal-erfgoed/lod-aggregator/test/ecc-photographs/README.md

   --output ecc-photographs-val-ds.ttl
 ```

-The validation was succesful, see the gr_validate_dataset.ttl report.
+The validation was succesful, see the ecc-photographs-val-ds.ttl report.

 ## Mapping the schema.org data to EDM data